oliverschwendener/lumos/README.md

 ## What is it?

-Lumos.js is a simple jQuery Plugin to add an image overlay to your website.
+Lumos.js is a simple jQuery plugin to add an image overlay to your website.
 Perfect for single images and image galleries!

 ## Why use it?